I’ve been on a carnivore diet for years and tried all kinds of meat during this time.

 Domestic animals are fed mostly corn.
 Corn gives a specific flavor to red meat, which we’ve come to see as standard.
 For example, corn-fed animals have firmer and more saturated fat than animals that eat grass.

 Some wild animals eat corn, such as deer, ducks, hogs, and others.
-But, most wild animals don’t eat corn, or at least don’t eat only corn.
+But most wild animals don’t eat corn, or at least don’t eat only corn.
 In fact, many wild animals feed on forest plants.

-Smaller game, such as fowls and partridge, eat berries, and spruce buds, which results in pungent flavor, and a very strong fat smell and taste, which isn’t everyone’s cup of tea.
+This results in a pungent flavor and a very strong fat smell and taste, which isn’t everyone’s cup of tea.

 The gamey taste also depends on the subspecies, where the animal lives, and what it eats.
 For example, a deer in the Southwest will taste different than the one in Illinois.